Disaster Prep Shared Cabin

 - Make friends with a farmer or rancher.
 You might make a deal to pre-pay for “rent” to stay with them for a period of time if there were to be a disaster causing you to leave your regular residence for a time.
 This helps the farmers and ranchers too!

-The button below links to an example from a contract for a jointly-owned cabin that is a family inheritance, which is sometimes used for joint gatherings and sometimes individually.
+- Rules for shared vacation home: an example from a contract for a jointly-owned cabin that is a family inheritance, which is sometimes used for joint gatherings and sometimes individually.
 This can give you ideas how to avoid typical problems of shared ownership.

-The button below links to an example of an intentional community adjacent to but not within a metropolitan area offers disaster relief temporary shelter as a contracted prepaid service.
+- Emergency timeshare contract: an example of an intentional community adjacent to but not within a metropolitan area offers disaster relief temporary shelter as a contracted prepaid service.